 In 2002 HarJiwan opened Australia’s ﬁrst Kundalini Yoga studio ‘Kundalini Yoga Australia’ in South Melbourne (also known as Guru Ram Das Ashram, Melbourne – blessed by Yogi Bhajan), which became a hub for introducing the teachings to a new audience and ignited a new wave of teachers.
 On advice from Yogi Bhajan, HarJiwan developed and came to understand the deep and transforming power of a consistent daily sadhana – spiritual practice.
 This daily practice includes the powerful Mahbound Lotus Kriya for 31 min which she has practiced daily for over 8 years and continues to this day.
 The calling came in 2005 to move to Byron Bay where she now resides with her 7 yr old son Bodhi.

 HarJiwan has presented hundreds of workshops as well as teaching classes; her signature WOW™ women’s series & WOW™ Retreats, Raw Shakti Yogini™ Seminars & POW™ events.
-She is also a certiﬁed Master teacher and Educator in Raw Nutrition and Longevity and has been 100% Raw vegan for over 5 years.
+She is also a certiﬁed Master teacher and Educator in Raw Nutrition and Longevity, a Healer and has been 100% Raw vegan for over 5 years.

 After a few years, HarJiwan was offered an International Position in San Francisco to assist in the setting up and opening of a Pilates studio whilst continuing studies and teaching.
 She then moved on to work with Moira Stott (Stott Pilates) in Toronto, Canada.